icefoxen/langdev-garnet/concepts.rst

    struct, yo.
 Does this matter?
 Do we really want the 'this' for a method to just be the first argument?
 That's how Go does it, I mean.
 And Lua.
 Think about it.

+   XXX: Think about syntax for method calls!
+Go methods *do* associate a function with a particular type.

+   I sort of like Lua's foo:bar(arg) as shorthand for bar(foo, arg).
+   That's more or less what I was imagining up until now.
+But it looks like Go methods do some actual dispatch, which is something different.
+Think more about how these things interact...

 .. sidebar:: Implementation notes